-The annual thermal loss from PTES depends on the temperature in the storage, the shape of the storage, and the insulation level, if the storage is placed at least 3 m above the ground water level.
+The annual thermal loss from PTES depends on the temperature in the storage, the shape of the storage, and the insulation level.
+Ideally the PTES bottom should be constructed at least 3 m above any local water table.

 Since about 2/3 of the heat loss goes through the lid, it is important to minimize as much as possible the lid surface area.
 This is also important because the lid is the most expensive part of the construction.